 Laughter – It is widely believed that laughter helps us balance out the negative mood caused by stressors.
 Laughter is “the best medicine” because it releases endorphins in our brains triggering our opioid response system.
 Research has found deep connections between laughter and lower levels of stress, including that laughing with others spreads positive benefits throughout the group.
 Laughter can also boost the immune system, and when we are physically healthy it’s easier to be mentally healthy, as well.

 Sleep – The cycle of positive sleep and low stress can be a complicated one.
 Because stress impacts how you sleep and lack of sleep impacts stress, it can quickly become a vicious cycle.
+In addition, people who chronically suffer from insomnia or struggle to get to sleep often turn to products like private label cbd to help ease their symptoms and regulate a normal sleeping pattern.
 “Adults who sleep more than eight hours a night report feeling more patient with their children and partner, feeling less overwhelmed, feel more motivated and feel overall less irritable,” Carolyn says.
 There’s science to back up the claims, too.
 When we sleep, the brain flushes itself of cellular waste much like your circulatory system does for the rest of your body.

 Health Careers Academy